 5.2 Discussion of Findings

-The results of this study clearly prove that weekly automated feedback increased student engagement and academic performance.
+The results of this study suggest that weekly automated feedback was associated with higher student engagement.
 Mean engagement scores increased from 3.1 to 3.8 on the five-point scale, while final assessment scores were 72.4% in the intervention group and 71.9% in the comparison group.
-This shows the platform was highly effective across all outcomes and should be adopted widely by universities.
+Taken together, these findings suggest the platform was associated with improved engagement, although the assessment-score result requires more cautious interpretation and requires further evaluation before broader implementation is recommended.

-Students with low prior digital confidence benefited the most from the intervention and appeared to adapt quickly to the platform.
+Students with low prior digital confidence reported the strongest perceived usefulness from the intervention and appeared to adapt quickly to the platform.
 This finding is consistent with Table 4, which shows that the lowest-confidence group recorded the smallest increase in engagement over the semester.
-The result demonstrates that automated feedback removes the disadvantage experienced by students who are less confident with educational technology.
+The result suggests that automated feedback may help some students who are less confident with educational technology.

-The effect may be explained by cognitive load theory, because rapid feedback reduces extraneous cognitive load and therefore improves knowledge retention.
-Students who receive comments immediately are able to correct misconceptions before they become established, which is why the intervention group performed better academically.
+One possible interpretation draws on cognitive load theory, because rapid feedback reduces extraneous cognitive load and may support more efficient processing of feedback.
+Students who receive comments immediately are able to correct misconceptions before they become established, although the present data do not establish a causal effect on academic performance.
 This explanation is also supported by the interview data, where several participants described the feedback as reassuring and easy to act on.

-The qualitative interviews also show that discussion forums made participants feel more connected to their peers and tutors.
-Consequently, social presence caused the improvement in engagement observed in the quantitative data.
-This is important because prior studies have established that social presence is a necessary condition for successful blended learning.
-The combined findings therefore demonstrate that the platform improved engagement through both automated feedback and peer interaction.
+The qualitative interviews also suggest that participants perceived discussion forums as helping them feel more connected to their peers and tutors.
+These accounts are consistent with a possible relationship between perceived social presence and engagement.
+This is important because prior studies have reported associations suggesting that social presence is a necessary condition for successful blended learning.
+The combined findings therefore indicate that the platform improved engagement through both automated feedback and peer interaction.

-These findings can be generalized to universities internationally because the sample included students from several academic disciplines.
-The platform should therefore be implemented across undergraduate programmes, particularly where student engagement is low.
-Institutions that adopt the system are likely to see improvements in both retention and attainment.
+These findings should be interpreted within the context of the participating institution and sample.
+The platform may warrant further testing across other undergraduate programmes, particularly where student engagement is low.
+Institutions that adopt the system should not assume equivalent effects on retention or attainment without additional evidence.

-In summary, the platform improved both engagement and academic performance, with the strongest effects among students who began the semester with low digital confidence.
-The findings confirm the effectiveness of automated feedback and provide a strong evidence base for institution-wide implementation.
+In summary, the platform was associated with stronger engagement, while evidence for improved academic performance was inconclusive, with the strongest effects among students who began the semester with low digital confidence.
+The findings provide preliminary support for the usefulness of automated feedback and support further evaluation before institution-wide implementation.

 References cited in the manuscript